pulumi/pulumi-hugo/themes/default/content/blog/converting-full-terraform-programs-to-pulumi/index.md

     - migration
 ---

-Today, we're excited to announce support for converting full Terraform projects to Pulumi via the `pulumi convert` command in the Pulumi CLI.
+Today, we're excited to announce support for converting whole Terraform projects to Pulumi via the `pulumi convert` command in the Pulumi CLI.
 The new Terraform converter includes support for Terraform modules, all core features of Terraform 1.4, and the majority of Terraform built-in functions.
 Let's dig in to learn more about the new converter and how to use it.

 <!--more-->

-Historically, we have offered the [tf2pulumi](https://github.com/pulumi/tf2pulumi) tool to convert snippets of Terraform to Pulumi.
-With today's announcement, we are extending this tooling to support converting the vast majority of complete Terraform projects.
-There's no longer a separate tool to download.
-You can run the new converter directly from the Pulumi CLI with the `pulumi convert --from terraform` command to convert Terraform to Pulumi TypeScript, Python, Go, or C#.
+Historically, we have offered a separate [tf2pulumi](https://github.com/pulumi/tf2pulumi) tool to convert snippets of Terraform to Pulumi.
+Today we're announcing a new converter that supports converting the vast majority of complete Terraform projects, including modules.
+There's no longer a separate tool to download -- you can run the new converter directly from the Pulumi CLI with the `pulumi convert --from terraform` command to convert Terraform to Pulumi TypeScript, Python, Go, or C#.

 ## Supported Terraform Features